Applications for the 2022 Internship Grant Season are now closed — thank you so much to all those who applied!

 No, but we may ask you to write a letter describing your use of the grant funds at the conclusion of your internship.

-The grant money will be sent to you in a single check after:
+The grant money will be sent to you in a single check or direct deposit after:

 - You’ve formally accepted an internship grant and its expectation requirements,

 - We’ve confirmed your acceptance with the publisher via your offer letter,

 - The Internship Grant Committee has selected you as a grant recipient based on your application and brief virtual interview, and

 - We’ve confirmed your phone number, the name you use for your bank (i.e., who to write the check out to), and the address you wish the check to be sent.